DeustoDatacom/BDAP/datavis.md

 ### <span class="pretitle">1.
 Data visualization as an artefact</span> The atomic level  {data-transition="fade"}

+A couple more things at this level of the number of observations:

+- the time factor
+- _nothingness_
+- uncertainty, projections and other non-factual data

+### <span class="pretitle">1.
+Data visualization as an artefact</span> The atomic level  {data-transition="fade"}

-**5. Adding the time factor**
+**The time factor**

 <div class="small">
 - Static visualizations with real data (at the time of loading)
 - Real-time visualizations, static and auto-refreshed
 - Streaming data visualizations showing the flow of data

-Require an additional effort for operational intelligence, where immediate decision making could be a requirement.
+<span class="fragment">Require an additional effort for operational intelligence, where immediate decision making could be a requirement.</span>
 </div>

 <span class="source">Source: Aragues 2018</span>